mubaraqwahab/thinkdev/src/decks/04-making-decisions.md

 <section>

-TODO: Reduce this and the next slide to one.

-We can now make decisions based&nbsp;on&nbsp;single&nbsp;conditions {.h3}
+We can now make decisions based on single&nbsp;conditions. {.h3}

 </section>

 <section>

-But what if we have multiple conditions? {.h3}
+What if we have many conditions? {.h3}

 </section>